Mudra Bank Decoded

-The government is organising MUDRA loan melas in different parts of the country.
-These melas are organised for few days where loans for small business funding could be applied.
+The government is organising MUDRA loan meals in different parts of the country.
+This melas are organised for a few days where loans for small business funding could be applied.
 In the melas, loans are granted ranging from Rs.
 50,000 to Rs.
 10 lakh.

 Can MUDRA Really Be a Game Changer for India?

 Yes, it can.
 See the existing demographics.
 Majority of Indians are poor and live in rural and interior parts of India.
 Most are excluded from getting facilities that would be termed very basic, even by Indian standards.